how many ads should be implemented per ad group?

-This blog delves into key topics: understanding ad groups and their role in online ads, the importance of ad rotation for impression distribution, finding the optimal ads-per-group balance, addressing the question of how many ads to implement, factors shaping ad group decisions, the best practice of having multiple search ads, benefits of this approach, and overcoming challenges and misconceptions.
+This blog delves into critical topics: understanding ad groups and their role in online ads, the importance of ad rotation for impression distribution, finding the optimal ads-per-group balance, addressing the question of how many ads to implement, factors shaping ad group decisions, the best practice of having multiple search ads, benefits of this approach, and overcoming challenges and misconceptions.

 So, let’s get started;